rgknp/AIDayLabs/lab01.5-luis/1_LUIS.md

 + I want to see pics of sad boys
 + Show me happy baby pics

 Once we have some utterances, we have to teach LUIS how to pick out the **search topic** as the "facet" entity.
 Whatever the "facet" entity picks up is what will be searched.
-Hover and click over the word (or drag to select a group of words) and then select the "facet" entity.
+Hover and click the word (or click consecutive words to select a group of words) and then select the "facet" entity.

 ![Labelling Entity](./resources/assets/LuisFacet.png)